-Masjid Al-Momineen was established in 1989 in a rented 4 bedroom house - by Divine Providence and generous donations from a group of 100 Afghan immigrants residing mostly in and around the city of Clarkston.
+Masjid Al-Momineen was established in 1989 in a rented 4 bedroom house on Church Street in Clarkston - by Divine Providence and generous donations from a group of 100 Afghan immigrants residing mostly in and around the city of Clarkston.
 Soon other Muslims from Pakistan and the Indian subcontinent joined the community followed by refugees from war stricken Iraq, Kurdistan, Somalia, Ethiopia, Bosnia, and Kosovo.
 At that time, there were fewer than 7 other mosques in the greater Atlanta metropolitan area.
 Over time, Muslims from many other countries of the world including Myanmar and Syria came in to make Clarkston the biggest international Muslim community in Atlanta.

 To provide a place of worship, religious and community services for Muslims where Non-Muslims are also welcome to learn about Islam in an atmosphere of peace, tolerance, and understanding.